 The primary travel benefits from the Sapphire Preferred is the different travel insurance coverage:

-If you are looking for complimentary lounge access and annual travel credits, a good alternative is the Chase Sapphire Reserve.
+If you are looking for complimentary lounge access and annual travel credits, a good alternative is the Chase Sapphire Reserve to the Preferred.

 What are additional non-travel benefits are provided by the Sapphire Preferred?